operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

                 - watch
 ```

-Below is the translation of the above cluster permissions into ClusterRole and ClusterRoleBinding for your cluster extension:
+Here are the ClusterRole end and ClusterRoleBinding for the above cluster permissions.

 ```yml
 apiVersion: rbac.authorization.k8s.io/v1